Case Study: Managing Conflicting Constraints

 Let’s ditch the structural steel, and instead, make a 3D puzzle.
 A bunch of interlocking plates will make assembly easy.
 It will also achieve a fairly close alignment — almost by default.

 Some internal pieces (the cool tid-bits, not shown) create the datums and all but assure a square, aligned fit.
-(That’s really the magic for success with this project, and it reflects a primary reason to hire Synthesis.)
+(That is really the magic for success with this project, and it reflects one primary reason to hire Synthesis.)

 The broad plates will carry all the forces crisscrossing within, and give great surface area for the internal damping material — sand.
 (Loose sand is an awesome damper for vibration.)
-Finally, if the damping material (sand) is put in and taken out separate, then it becomes modular (in a different way).
+Finally, if the damping material (sand) is put in and taken out separate, then it becomes modular (in a different way), yet has the need weight for stability - and when dumped out, a weight loss to allow portability.

-That gives a pedestal with a reasonable balance of the goals.
-It is both light to carry, and heavy (plus) for damping any vibration.
-It also achieves a very stiff and accurate pedestal for the machines.
+That gives a pedestal with a reasonable balance of the conflicting constraints.
+It is both light to carry (without the sand), and heavy (plus) for damping the machine vibration.
+It also achieves a very stiff and accurate pedestal for both machines.

 Truth be told, because of the inconvenience in handling sand, he will try it without the sand first.
 Then, use the sand if we find the vibration objectionable.